P-1000/airtribe-assignment/README.md

 ### Environment Variables

 already set in the docker-compose.yml file and the .env file so no need to set them manually.

+## Postman Documentation

+Explore the API endpoints and test them using Postman.
+Access the documentation [here](https://documenter.getpostman.com/view/25809155/2sA2xfZZKZ).

+### Importing the Collection
+You can direclty fork the collection from the link and start using the API In postman app itself.

+Click on the link and then click on the "Run in Postman" button , select Postman Desktop app and then it will open the postman desktop app and ask you to import the collection , click on the import button and the collection will be imported to your postman app.

+No need to enter the endpoints manually and test them , you can directly use the collection and start testing the api endpoints (POSTMAN desktop app is required for this)

+You can also find the Documentation of each api (click on view complete documentaion for detailed info ) with the request , response , schema of the response ,example of the response and you can also test the api from the documentation itself.

 ### Accessing the API